vstelmakh/zsh-theme/README.md

 ## Contributing
 Contributions are welcome - especially bug fixes and improvements to stability.
-However, not all changes may be accepted, as the goal is to keep the theme simple and aligned with my personal workflow.
+However, not all changes may be accepted, as the goal is to keep the theme simple and aligned with my personal preferences.
 If you are looking for additional styling options or customizations, please fork the repository and adapt the theme to your needs.

 ## Credits